WeWatchWall/stark-db/README.md

 triggers/tables.
 Also, the `-f` flag prevents all modifications related to change tracking.

-If the user wants to see query results for every query, they need to run one query at a time.
-Otherwise, only the results of the first query are shown.
-Also, the change tracking API -- i.e. when creating or modifying tables -- expects one query at a time.
-Breaking down scripts into queries is not a simple parsing job as parsing cannot rely on delimiters such as `;`.
+It is recommended to invoke the API one query at a time although it is possible to execute multiple statements in a single invocation.
 Interactive queries are supported due to the stateful nature of the API.
 A DB connection is marked inactive and is refreshed after 1 hour.
 A session cookie to the server is marked inactive after 1 day.

 ## CLI